Catholic theology: One, Holy, Catholic, and Apostolic

-Faith of the church

-Faith of the Church (Latin: fides ecclesiae) is a concept of Catholic theology which implies that not the faithful individual but the Catholic Church as a whole is considered to be the primary carrier of Christian faith.
-This refers to the act of believing (fides qua creditur) as well as to the matters of doctrine (fides quae creditur).

-According to Catholic teaching, the church has received the complete faith by Jesus Christ through the apostles (depositum fidei).
-Led by the Holy Spirit, as promised by Christ (John 16:12-14), the church progressively during the times "unpacks" and displays the germ of the creed, such keeping it actual and alive.
-May there be reductions or unbalances in single ages or regions, the church as a whole, however, is trusted to be sustained in the truth and to maturate towards its complete understanding.

-Equally, in this concept, the act of believing, the personal devotion to the holy and inconceivable God, for the individual is participation in the devotion of the church, which means in the devotion of Christ himself to the Father in the Holy Spirit.

-The single faithful, in consequence, is invited to acquire the faith of the church, as assiduously as possible, into his personal possession, nevertheless being aware of the insufficiency of isolated cogitation and listening to the common voice of the church.

 Devotion to the Virgin Mary and the saints

 Catholics believe that the church (community of Christians) exists both on earth and in heaven simultaneously, and thus the Virgin Mary and the Saints are alive and part of the living church.
 Prayers and devotions to Mary and the saints are common practices in Catholic life.
 These devotions are not worship, since only God is worshiped.
 The church teaches the Saints "do not cease to intercede with the Father for us. [...]
 So by their fraternal concern is our weakness greatly helped."

 Catholics venerate Mary with many titles such as "Blessed Virgin", "Mother of God", "Help of Christians", "Mother of the Faithful".
 She is given special honor and devotion above all other saints but this honor and devotion differs essentially from the adoration given to God.
 Catholics do not worship Mary but honor her as mother of God, mother of the church, and as a spiritual mother to each believer in Christ.
 She is called the greatest of the saints, the first disciple, and Queen of Heaven (Rev. 12:1).
 Catholic belief encourages following her example of holiness.
 Prayers and devotions asking for her intercession, such as the Rosary, the Hail Mary, and the Memorare are common Catholic practice.
 The church devotes several liturgical feasts to Mary, mainly the Immaculate Conception, Mary, Mother of God, the Visitation, the Assumption, the Nativity of the Blessed Virgin Mary; and in the Americas the Feast of Our Lady of Guadalupe.
 Pilgrimages to Marian shrines like Lourdes, France, and Fátima, Portugal, are also a common form of devotion and prayer.